underctrl-io/commandkit/CONTRIBUTING.md

       the "apps/test-bot" project to test your own bot.
 Just make sure to create a new `.env` file with the template from the `.env.example` file provided.
-This also requires you to build the commandkit package locally (after you make your changes) because it's symlinked with pnpm workspaces.
+This also requires you to build the CommandKit package (at `packages/commandkit`) locally (after you make your changes) because it's symlinked with pnpm workspaces.
    2. If you've made changes to the docs, you can run `pnpm dev` inside "apps/website" to spin up a local development server.

-4. Run `pnpm lint` from the root directory to ensure all lint scripts and formatting is valid.
+4. Run `pnpm check-types` and `pnpm prettier:check` from the root directory to ensure all type checking and formatting is valid.

 5. Commit your changes: